 On the bubble.
 Middle 50 to 60% by CPA.
 Stay live another week.
 Watch for trend.

 Graveyard.
 Bottom 20 to 30% by CPA.
 Retire immediately.
 Do not “give it another week.”
-At AI creative volume, the cost of running a loser an extra week is the cost of not learning from a fresh test.
+At AI creative volume, every week you spend nursing a loser is a week you do not spend learning from a fresh test.

-The graveyard is the part most teams skip.
-Without aggressive retirement, the account fills with mediocre creative that drags CPA up by 10 to 30% in aggregate.
+The graveyard is the part most teams skip, and it is the part that pays.
+Skip the retirement and the account silently fills with mediocre creative that drags CPA up by 10 to 30% in aggregate.

 ABO vs CBO at AI volume

-The short answer in 2026 is CBO unless you have a specific reason not to.
-According to TikTok’s official CBO best practices, CBO requires at least 3 to 5 active ad groups per campaign and 2 to 3 unique creatives per group — those are the floor.
-With an AI creative pipeline shipping 12 to 20 variants per sprint, you push past the creative-per-group minimum (we run 3 to 5) while keeping the ad-group count tight enough for the algorithm to learn at each level.
+The short answer in 2026 is CBO, unless you have a specific reason not to.
+The volume an AI pipeline ships gives CBO enough signal to allocate across ad sets faster than manual ABO can.
+According to TikTok’s official CBO best practices, CBO needs at least 3 to 5 active ad groups per campaign and 2 to 3 unique creatives per group.
+With 12 to 20 variants per sprint, you clear the creative-per-group minimum (we run 3 to 5) while keeping ad-group count tight enough to learn at each level.
 The longer answer:

 Use CBO when: